Blue Cheer interview with Leigh Stephens

 Hi Leigh!
-I'm really pleased to have you on my magazine.
 How are you these days?

 I really had a good time with this CD because she let me interpret her songs in my style and totally trusted me with her project.